-One option for seeding this mix is installation in the spring once soil temperatures reach 50 degrees Fahrenheit until June 30th.
-Grasses tend to do well with seeding in the spring and since this mix is dominated with grasses it could be a successful time for establishment.
-As the mix is designed for floodplains it may be beneficial to delay spring seeding until near the end of June until the risk of flooding is decreased, particularly for years of high rainfall in the spring.
-Another option for seeding is in the fall after October 15th as a dormant seeding as most sedges, rushes and forbs need a winter to break their seed dormancy and start growing.
+Wetland seed mixes are most often installed in the fall after October 15th as a dormant seeding as most sedges, rushes and forbs need a winter to break their seed dormancy and start growing.
 It is also common to wait until shortly before snowfall to prevent the loss of seed from wind, birds and rodents.
-Snow seeding can also be conducted during early or late winter when there is less than four inches of snow, and on sunny days when seed can move to the soil surface.
+Snow seeding is conducted during early or late winter when there is less than four inches of snow, and on sunny days when seed can move to the soil surface.
 This technique has been successful for a wide variety of species types.
 Refer to the Minnesota Wetland Restoration Guide for more information about snow seeding.
+Riparian seed can also be installed in the spring once soil temperatures reach 50 degrees Fahrenheit until June 30th but only a portion of the seed mix will germinate that first year.
+If a project will be constructed in the spring/early summer or will have flowing or fluctuating water levels it may be better to seed later in the spring after water levels stabilize.